May 2019 Lawn Diary

 - Only use granular products (pellets 1mm to 4mm in size) as these have reduced scorch potential.
 Powdered products have a much higher scorch risk.

-The weeds are also a little behind schedule so don't rush to apply anything just yet.
-Chances are the end of May and all of June will be the best time to apply weed killer to the whole lawn either by knapsack sprayer or watering can and get a good result.
+The weeds may also be a little behind schedule so don't rush to apply anything just yet.
+Chances are the end of May and all of June will be the best time to apply weed killer to the whole lawn either by knapsack sprayer or watering can to get the best result.

 If you've been diligent with your weed control and have few weeds then keep at it with a combination of spot treating individual weeds with a Ready to Use Weed Killer or manually removing any obvious large weeds.